 The second the weather starts to cool off, I kick into comfort food mode.
 I love making braised dishes and soups in the fall and winter, don’t you?
-Beef brisket with root veggies in a tomato and red wine sauce is a perfect recipe to let simmer for hours, either in the oven or crockpot – heck, you can even do this on a very low heat on your cook top.
-Usually I’d use tomatoes from my garden for this; every year I blanch, skin and de-seed a bunch and then pop them in my freezer.
+Beef brisket with root veggies in a tomato and red wine sauce is a perfect recipe to let simmer for hours, either in the oven or crockpot – heck, you can even do this on a very low heat on your stovetop.
+Usually, I’d use tomatoes from my garden for this; every year I blanch, skin and de-seed a bunch and then pop them in my freezer.
 Unfortunately, with a severe drought in the Midwest this year, I didn’t have nearly the tomato harvest that I usually have. (sniff, sniff).

 Braised Beef Brisket with Tomatoes and Red Wine Recipe